Trials

 How do I learn more about trials?

-Navigate to Analytics → Metrics → Trials in your Memberful dashboard.
+Navigate to Revenue → Metrics → Trials in your Memberful dashboard.

 The trials graph will show data across previous months (including the current, partially complete month), defaulting to the last 12 months.
 You can also show the last 3 months or the last 6 months, and advance or rewind the current view of months.